SuperOfficeDocs/crmscript/docs/api-reference/trigger-scripts/SalesAfterSaveQuote.md

 # SalesAfterSaveQuote (1103)

 Called after an quote is saved.
-EventData contains all variables passed by datahandler in Sales client.
+EventData contains all variables passed by datahandler in the Sales client.

 ## Input values